intunehub/Intune-Company-Portal/README.md

 1. Launch the app and select **Sign In**.
 2. Enter your work or school email and select **Next**.
 3. Enter your password and click **Sign In**.
-4. Wait while the app validates your credentials.
-Once verified, you will gain access to the app and your organization’s resources.
+4. Your credentials are being verified.
+You will be granted access to the application and your organization's resources upon successful validation.

-### Sign in with certificate

-This option appears only if certificate-based authentication is supported and a certificate is available.